What is inbound marketing san francisco tag cloud

 What Is Inbound Marketing, Anyway?

-Inbound marketing is the practice of online marketing that deliberately uses a combination of search engine optimization (SEO), various social media channels, and blogging to publish content that people will seek-out, find and engage with.
-The concept of Inbound marketing was first introduced to me by HubSpot, and from their founders’ latest book, Inbound Marketing.
+Inbound marketing is an online marketing approach that intentionally combines search engine optimization (SEO), various social media platforms, and blogging to create content that people will look for, discover, and interact with.
+I first learned about inbound marketing from HubSpot and their founders’ recent book, Inbound Marketing.

 With effective inbound marketing, creating a ‘hub’ and bringing your target market to you.
 You are not overtly selling them, or intimidating them with sales and marketing material about how good you and your product are.
 Instead, you are providing them with relevant information, establishing a relationship, nurturing it, and guiding them to decide for themselves that doing business with you makes sense.
 This hub activity is a key to consumer engagement and growth in this new marketing era.